shirha/oblivion/ns/readme.md

 move it to the ingredient excluded pool.
 The red minus button in the Filter panel also moves the ingredient to the excluded pool.

+To support that goal, you can filter the recipe list.
+In the filter panel the ingredients are managed in two pools, included and excluded.
+You move them around in the pool using the [+] and [-] buttons.

 <!-- The first recipe on the list is Fortify Health + Fortify One-handed